VERIFY BEFORE RELYING

 If Your Exam Is Tomorrow

-If your exam is tomorrow, you are probably inside the penalty-free window.
+If your exam is tomorrow, you are probably past the penalty-free change window.

 Do three things in order: